 There will also be exhibitions, performances, workshops, documentary screenings and talks throughout the six-day festival.

 It will be the first time that part of the London Design Festival has been staged in Shepherds Bush.

-Click here for more information about Open Cell, or watch the video below.
+Find out more about Open Cell, or watch this video:

 “It’s great to see our industrial strategy has led to the first ever biotech festival taking place in the borough with local and international firms showcasing their cutting-edge ideas,” said Cllr Andrew Jones, H&F Cabinet Member for the Economy and the Arts.

 “We’re working with Open Cell to attract even more biotech start-ups to the new affordable hub in Shepherds Bush as we aim to make the borough the next big biotech powerhouse.”

 The council aims to develop H&F into a world-class innovation district with the support of Upstream, which is a brand-new partnership between the council and Imperial College London to make the borough one of the leading destinations for the biotech, creative and digital industries.